FluxML/Flux.jl/docs/src/guide/models/recurrence.md

 y = [rand(Float32, 1, 4) for i = 1:3]
 ```

 That would mean that we have 4 sentences (or samples), each with 2 features (let's say a very small embedding!) and each with a length of 3 (3 words per sentence).
 Computing `m(batch[1])`, would still represent `x1 -> y1` in our diagram and returns the first word output, but now for each of the 4 independent sentences (second dimension of the input matrix).
-We do not need to use `Flux.reset!(m)` here; each sentence in the batch will output in its own "column", and the outputs of the different sentences won't mix.
+Each sentence in the batch will output in its own "column", and the outputs of the different sentences won't mix.

 To illustrate, we go through an example of batching with our implementation of `rnn_cell`.
 The implementation doesn't need to change; the batching comes for "free" from the way Julia does broadcasting and the rules of matrix multiplication.